FlandiaYingman/sna/README.md

 SNA stands for "SNA's not an archiver".
 Since it calls 7-Zip's command line for extraction.

+An installer is provided to help install SNA.
+It also adds "Extract Here (Smart)" to the context menu of archive files.

+Note that 7-Zip must be installed on the machine and its binaries must be included in PATH.
+If you do not know how to do this, just install [NanaZip](https://apps.microsoft.com/store/detail/nanazip/9N8G7TSCL18R) from Windows Store.

 ## What is "Extract Here (Smart)"?

 "Smart Extract" works as follows: